-For the Summer of 2020, we have created a beautiful space for reflection and meditation, in the Cathedral Church Yard, in the heart of downtown St. John's.
+In the Summer of 2020, we created a beautiful space for reflection and meditation, in the Cathedral Church Yard, in the heart of downtown St. John's.
+We continue to maintain this Labyrinth and hope to make it a more permanent structure soon.

 The labyrinth is a type of walking meditation with thousands of years of fascinating history.
 Christians have used labyrinths as an aid for prayer for many centuries.
 Labyrinths seem to emerge during times of great social change, so it is not surprising that they have become an increasingly common world-wide phenomenon in the last fifty years.